django-cms/django-cms/docs/getting_started/configuration.rst

 Editor configuration
 ********************

-The Wymeditor from ``cms.plugins.text`` plugin can take the same configuration as vanilla Wymeditor.
+The Wymeditor from :mod:`cms.plugins.text` plugin can take the same configuration as vanilla Wymeditor.
 Therefore you will need to learn how to configure that.
 The best way to understand this is to head over to `Wymeditor examples page
 <http://files.wymeditor.org/wymeditor/trunk/src/examples/>`_
 After understand how Wymeditor works.

-The ``cms.plugins.text`` plugin exposes several variables named WYM_* that correspond to the wym configuration.
-The simplest way to get started with this is to go to ``cms.plugins.text.settings.py`` and copy over the WYM_* variables and you will realize they match one to one to Wymeditor's.
+The :mod:`cms.plugins.text` plugin exposes several variables named WYM_* that correspond to the wym configuration.
+The simplest way to get started with this is to go to ``cms/plugins/text/settings.py`` and copy over the WYM_* variables and you will realize they match one to one to Wymeditor's.